-The authors would like to express their sincere gratitude for the collaborative efforts, facility support, valuable expertise, and generous funding from JICA-MJIIT UTMKL and Natxtract, AM Zaideen Ventures Sdn Bhd.
+The authors express their sincere gratitude for the collaborative efforts, facility support, valuable expertise and generous funding from Japan International Cooperation Agency-Malaysian-Japan International Institute of Technology (JICA-MJIIT) UTMKL and Natxtract, AM Zaideen Ventures Sdn Bhd.
 These contributions have been instrumental in the successful completion of this research project.